 When investigating an incident or debugging a performance problem, rarely do you use just one tool or need information from just one source.
 You may need to jump between different tools, synthesize information from multiple sources, and notify other people quickly.
-Lightstep lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.
+Lightstep Observability lets you add flexible Workflow Links on the Trace View page that link to other resources, allowing access to all the info you need when you need it.

 For example, say you want to jump directly to logs from the time when an issue occurred or to quickly view your playbook’s instructions when the span includes a certain error code.
-Lightstep can construct these customized links automatically, using tags and other metadata from a span in the trace.
+Lightstep Observability can construct these customized links automatically, using attributes and other metadata from a span in the trace.

 You can learn more about Workflow Links here

 So now you can be confident that the latency is caused by the deploy.

 What did we learn?

 - Histograms show buckets of spans organized by latency.
 By comparing the baseline to the regression, it’s easy to confirm that latency has increased.

 - Correlations show you spans with specific attributes that may be contributing to latency.